rneilson/iws-demo/API.md

 ### Query string parameters

 All endpoints which return `<req>` objects, either at the reponse's top level or within another object, can specify which fields are returned using the `fields` query string parameter.
 This can be included multiple times, or as a combined parameter with the values separated by commas.
-Using the value `all` will return all fields excluding recursive references (ie a `<req>` object inside an `<open>` object will not include the fields `open_list` or `closed_list`).
+Using the value `all` will return all fields excluding relational references (ie a `<req>` object inside an `<open>` object will not include the fields `open_list` or `closed_list`).

 Example using multiple values:
 ```